vsolovyov/blog/content/good-webcams.md

 low-light performance.

-I wrote to several vendors asking them what are the prices and conditions, and basically their answer is either “we’ll sell it if you will buy hundreds of thousands per year” or silence.
-Oh, and a lead time (from order to shipment) is occasionally 16+ weeks.
+I wrote to several vendors asking them what are the prices and conditions, and basically their answer is either silence or “we’ll sell it if you will buy hundreds of thousands per year”.

 I've found suitable System-on-Chips, and it's the same — if we want to have hardware 4k encoder, it's either "sorry, it was a demo part and we don't do it",